pinano-discord/Pinano-Discord-Bot/README.md

 the management role on that server can restart the bot for all servers without committing active practice sessions to the database.*

-## Roles

-Controlled by the configuration setting `enableRoles`.
-When enabled, users can use the `ranks` command to switch between a list of roles described by the `ranks` config setting.
-A user may only have one rank at a time.
-A user can also discard their current rank.
-This module is a replacement for the `?rank` command in Dyno, which was deemed to be too spammy for Pinano.

 ## Stage Manager

 Controlled by the configuration setting `enableStageManager`.
 Requires `recitalManagerRoleId`,